 The Daily Mirror points out that a huge concrete wall is being built by the Brits to stop migrants making it across the channel.

-By the way, how ironic is this?
+By the way, how ironic is it?

 You mean like with a cloth?